MinaProtocol/mina/rfcs/0039-snark-keys-management.md

     some files are missing but their headers could not be inferred because they depend on other files.

+This tool should be implemented as a library at the level of the current `Snark_keys` library, so that we can also create a standalone executable for easier use by the infrastructure team.

 Most of this is calling existing functions; the only particular difficulty is modifying `Pickles` and `Cache_dir` to allow finer-grained control of cache locations for keys.